microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 - Look for your Azure Spring Cloud instance in your resource group
 - Click "Apps" in the "Settings" section of the navigation pane and select "simple-microservice"
+- Click on "See more" if you dont see "Test Endpoint"
 - Mouse over the URL labeled as "Test Endpoint" and click the clipboard icon that appears.
 This will give you something like:
    `https://primary:BBQM6nsYnmmdQREXQINityNx63kWUbjsP7SIvqKhOcWDfP6HJTqg27klMLaSfpTB@rwo1106f.test.azuremicroservices.io/simple-microservice/default/`
    Note the text between `https://` and `@`.
 These are the basic authentication credentials, without which you will not be authorized to access the service.